 Offer to make a GP appointment and go with them as moral support.
 Their GP may refer them to a centre such as Life Works, where they can receive expert support for their relapse.

 If the person has already gone through a professional addiction treatment programme, you could call the centre where they received help to talk through their options.

-You can also call Life Works directly to enquire about the alcohol addiction treatment that we offer.
+In addition, while we prefer people to have a GP referral, this isn’t essential and you can also call Life Works directly to enquire about the alcohol addiction treatment that we offer.
 We are able to treat people who are going through an alcohol relapse, even if they didn’t receive their initial treatment with us.